quananhle/Data-Structure-and-Algorithms/README.md

 4. [Counting Elements](https://github.com/Quananhle/Data-Structure-and-Algorithms/tree/master/Python/Counting-Elements): Given an integer array arr, count how many elements x there are, such that x + 1 is also in arr.
 If there are duplicates in arr, count them seperately.
 5. [Add Digits](https://github.com/Quananhle/Data-Structure-and-Algorithms/tree/master/Python/Add-Digits): Given a non-negative integer num, repeatedly add all its digits until the result has only one digit.
 6. [High Five](https://github.com/Quananhle/Data-Structure-and-Algorithms/tree/master/Python/Hash-Map/High-Five): Given a list of scores of different students, return the average score of each student's top five scores in the order of each student's id.
 Each entry ```items[i]``` has ```items[i][0]``` the student's id, and ```items[i][1]``` the student's score.
 The average score is calculated using integer division.
+7.[Buy and Sell Stock I](https://github.com/Quananhle/Data-Structure-and-Algorithms/tree/master/Python/Maximizing-Profit/Buy-Sell-Stock-I): Say you have an array for which the i<sup>th</sup> element is the price of a given stock on day i.
+If you were only permitted to complete at most one transaction (i.e., buy one and sell one share of the stock), design an algorithm to find the maximum profit.
+Note that you cannot sell a stock before you buy one.

 ## Java